fredgibbs/fredgibbs.github.io/cv.md

 ## Publications

 ### Book Manuscript
-_Poison, Medicine, and Disease in Late Medieval and Early Modern Europe_ forthcoming from Routledge (_Medicine in the Medieval Mediterranean_).
-Forthcoming Summer 2018.
+_Poison, Medicine, and Disease in Late Medieval and Early Modern Europe_.
+Forthcoming from Routledge, July 2018.

 ### Articles in Refereed Journals
+"Teaching and Researching the History of Medicine in the Era of (Big) Data: Reflections," _Medical History_, 61.4 (2017), 609-11. [with Jeffrey S. Reznick] [PubMed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5629600/)

-"Data, Humanities and the History of Medicine: New Pedagogical Approaches," _Medical History_, 61.1 (2017), 177 - 180.
+"Data, Humanities and the History of Medicine: New Pedagogical Approaches," _Medical History_, 61.1 (2017), 177-180.
+[PubMed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5206956/)

+"Teaching and Researching the History of Medicine in the Era of (Big) Data: Introduction," _Medical History_, 61.1 (2017), 176. [with Jeffrey S. Reznick] [PubMed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5206934/)

 "New Forms of History: Critiquing Data and Its Representations," _The American Historian_ 7 (2016): 31-36.
 [TAH](http://tah.oah.org/february-2016/new-forms-of-history-critiquing-data-and-its-representations/)